XY-Corp/xy_local_llm_plugin/README.md

 A Flutter plugin that enables running Large Language Models (LLMs) locally on iOS devices, with Android support coming soon.

+This plugin is built on top of the MLX framework, which is a Swift framework for running LLMs on iOS devices.
+Simulator not tested.

 ## Overview